Deltares/HYDROLIB-core/docs/topics/loadsave.md

 # Loading and Saving within HYDROLIB-core

+*This article describes the architectural choices of saving and loading, if you are looking for how to save, please refer to the tutorials.*

 The motivation of HYDROLIB-core is to provide a python library to interact with the D-HYDRO suite files.
-These files generally form a sort of tree structure, with a single root model (generally a DIMR or FM model), and different layers of child models which are defined in their parent models.
-These child models can either be defined relative to their parent models or with absolute file paths.
-This leads to potentially complex model structures, which need to be read and written correctly HYDROLIB-core without any implicit changes to either the contents or the structures.
+These files generally form a sort of tree structure, with a single root model (generally a DIMR or an FM model), and different layers of child models which are referenced in their parent models.
+These child models can either be referenced relative to their parent models or with absolute file paths.
+This leads to potentially complex model structures, which need to be read and written correctly by HYDROLIB-core without any changes to either the contents or the structure.

 This article discusses the architectural choices made when designing the read and write capabalities, as well as the considerations that should be taken when implementing your